MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 - The Q# programming language
 - A set of libraries that abstract complex functionality in Q#
 - APIs for Python and .NET languages (C#, F#, and VB.NET) for running quantum programs written in Q#
-- A Python SDK to handle use optimization solvers on Azure Quantum
+- A Python SDK to use optimization solvers on Azure Quantum
 - Tools to facilitate your development

 ## Set up the Quantum Development Kit to develop quantum computing applications in Q#